executors/executors/wording.md

           = can_query_v<Executor, S>;
     };

-Unless otherwise specified, the result of the `query` customization point for a behavioral property is `true` if the property is present in the executor, and `false` if it is not.
+The result of the `query` customization point for a behavioral property is `true` if the property is present in the executor, and `false` if it is not.

 #### Blocking properties